Color Tips

 Flat or matte finish is a nightmare to keep clean and shows every single fingerprint and mark.
 Do yourself a favor and pick a finish with some sheen like Satin.
 It’s easier to clean and lets light reflect around the room.
 Win win!

-Using a Color Scheme Throughout
+Using a Color Palette Throughout Your Home

 Still not sure what color is right?
 A quick affordable solution is my Color Clarity service.
 Why not try it!